miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 Create the target documents by selecting Project > Create Translated Documents.
 The translated documents are automatically generated in their original format in the /target folder.
-If your project consists of multiple source files, possibly in multiple sub-folders and with accompanying graphics files, etc., as is the case with the examples in our second, HTML, project, the entire structure of the files in ***/source*** is reproduced in ***/target***.
+If your project consists of multiple source files, possibly in multiple subfolders and with accompanying graphics files, etc., as is the case with the examples in our second, HTML, project, the entire structure of the files in ***/source*** is reproduced in ***/target***.